community-z-users/czt/parser-circus/src/test/resources/tests/circus/README.txt

 This flag makes the testing suite to look for files under the ".\debug" directory, rather than here.

+To switch this flag on/off, just add the file "debug-please" (no extension) to this directory.

 Please send bugs, suggestions, or requests to: